Our mission is to give you and your family hope, strength, knowledge and support to fight mesothelioma.

 Dr. Pettiford is a cardiothoracic surgeon at Ochsner Cancer Institute in New Orleans, where he specializes in minimally invasive management of lung cancer and malignant pleural mesothelioma.
 After spending much of his career in the Northeast, Pettiford now serves the Gulf South region, which is an area with high incidence rates of mesothelioma because of its large and longstanding shipping industry and blue-collar workforce.

-Our sponsor is Weitz & Luxenberg P.C, a national asbestos litigation law firm with headquarters in New York City.
-Asbestos.com receives a flat sponsorship fee from Weitz & Luxenberg P.C., regardless of whether a visitor receives legal assistance.
+Asbestos.com receives a flat sponsorship fee from Weitz & Luxenberg P.C. and Cooney & Conway, regardless of whether a visitor receives legal assistance.
 Asbestos.com also provides free assistance to those visitors who already have legal representation.
 Additionally, Asbestos.com receives no compensation at all from medical providers.

 1 S. Orange Ave